Exceptional memory: Cases

 After getting released from the hospital, Franco Magnani considered, but ultimately rejected medical possibilities that were suggested.
 These possibilities included some sort of freudian splitting of the ego which could have resulted in hypermnesia hysteria.
 While Magnani rejected these notions, he never allowed them to be properly explored.
 Once relocating to San Francisco, Magnani picked up painting, which he had no formal training in.
 His first painting was of his childhood home in Pontito.
 Magnani painted the house in remarkable accuracy, so much so that he himself was amazed.
 This was especially surprising considering the fact that at this point, Magnani had not been to Pontito in over 25 years.
-Over time, he grew an obsession to painting the town in which he grew up in, famed psychologist Oliver Sacks noted in 1987, Magnini seemed "possessed."
+Over time, he grew an obsession with painting the town in which he had grown up in; as famed psychologist Oliver Sacks noted in 1987, Magnini seemed "possessed".

 That same year, photographer Susan Schwartzenberg went to Pontito to photograph the scenes of many of Magnani's paintings.
-This was done as part of a study to document the astonishing accuracy of the artists work.
+This was done as part of a study to document the astonishing accuracy of the artist's work.
 This study would be revealed in an art exhibit on memory in 1988.
-This garnered much attention by researchers such as Bob Miller who suggested that this work could reveal the accuracy, distortions, and inventions of Magnani's memory.
+This garnered much attention by researchers such as Bob Miller, who suggested that this work could reveal the accuracy, distortions, and inventions of Magnani's memory.
 These photographs showed something interesting about Magnani's work that was not previously evident.
 The Exploratorium, which hosted the exhibit for which Schwartzenberg took photos for, explains this observation while examining a drawing of a church.
 "This drawing, looking down from a point high above the path approaching the church, shows a view that Magnani could never have seen."
 Work done by Baddley and Hitch in 1974 showed the importance of the visuospatial sketchpad in their model of working memory.
-The VSS stores visual and spatial information as part of Short Term Memory which is used in working memory for problem solving.
-This is miraculous due to the fact that Magnani imagined and painted with incredible accuracy, perspectives that he couldn't have possibly ever seen.
-His visual sensory information was stored long term which he was able to recall more than a quarter of a century later in intricate detail.
+The VSS stores visual and spatial information as part of short-term memory, which is used in working memory for problem solving.
+This is miraculous due to the fact that Magnani imagined and painted, with incredible accuracy, perspectives that he couldn't have possibly ever seen.
+His visual sensory information was stored long-term, which he was able to recall more than a quarter of a century later in intricate detail.
 This prompted praise from Sacks, stating that this rare phenomenon made him an eidetic artist.
-Sacks went on to say, "he could seemingly reproduce with almost photographic accuracy every building, every street, every stone of Pontito, far away, close up, from any possible angle."
+Sacks went on to say: "he could seemingly reproduce with almost photographic accuracy every building, every street, every stone of Pontito, far away, close up, from any possible angle."